P-Draper/bibl.io/README.md

 ## Dependencies

-The NFL Player Statistics Dashboard relies on the following libraries:
+bibl.io relies on the following libraries:
 -

 ## Contributing